 Pedestrian accident claims – Will your car insurance pay out?

 Whether or not your car insurance pays out depends on a variety of factors, including the type of policy you have, the circumstances surrounding the incident, and the evidence available to prove the at-fault party (such as dash cam footage).

 While the car accident fault determination rules in the UK can provide guidance on who the at-fault party might be – such as the vehicle who hits another from behind in a rear-end collision – pedestrian accident claims can be far more complicated and difficult to settle.

 When a pedestrian is hit by a car, the right of way is often looked at, but that isn’t the be-all and end-all, or the determining factor in a vehicle and pedestrian accident claim.
 Each case is different and there’s no way of knowing for definite whether you will receive a pay-out after hitting a pedestrian without knowing the full details of the incident (and even then, it can still be unclear).

 The only way to know for sure is to contact your car insurance provider or a trained solicitor for further assistance.

 As mentioned, road users should always drive with caution in situations where they could or should anticipate that a pedestrian could step out onto the road, and if they haven’t slowed down or shown a level of care, they could be held accountable for the incident.

-To protect yourself against these types of claims and get the right level of cover for your needs, tap the button below and get a car insurance quote from Confused.com today.
+To protect yourself against these types of claims and get the right level of cover for your needs, tap the button below and get a new car insurance quote to see how much you could save today:

 Case study: Mr Williams and the pedestrian accident claim